 What services do you offer?

-Our main service is our micro school, which families can participate in 1-3 days/week during the school year.
+Our main service is our micro school, which families can participate in 2 days/week on Tuesdays and Thursdays during the school year.

 Are you a private school?

-No. We are a homeschool hybrid, also referred to as an independent school.
+We are a homeschool hybrid, also referred to as an independent school.
+We fall under both private school and homeschool laws.

-What grades do you offer and how many students will there be in each learning cohort?
+What grades do you offer and how many students are there in each learning cohort?

-For the 2019-2020 school year, our maximum enrollment for each day will be about 22 Kindergarten-Grade 5 students split into a primary and intermediate cohort.
-Students will be paired with a learning guide (teacher) that will work with them during the duration of their years with us.
+For the 2023-24 school year, our enrollment for each day is about 12-16 elementary students and 12-16 secondary students.
+Students are paired with learning guides (teachers) and assistant learning guides that work with them during the duration of their years in each cohort.
 This allows the learning guide and student to build rapport and a strong working relationship.
-We will add middle school programming as our students grow.
+We will continue to add programming as our students’ needs and interests grow.

 Why are there mixed-age cohorts instead of grades?